Rick Barnes 1998-2014

 Jan.
 23, 1999: Despite playing without starting forward Gabe Muoneke (suspension), Chris Mihm blocks a pair of three-point attempts in the final 10 seconds to preserve a 73-70 upset over No. 23 Oklahoma State at the Erwin Center.

-Gabe Muoneke punched a Wisconsin player and got a warning.
-Against Kansas he threw three punches and got suspended for a game.
-Gabe apologized saying that he was embarrassed for hurting the team and the family name.
+Gabe Muoneke punched a Wisconsin player and received a warning.
+In the game against Kansas, he threw three punches and was suspended for one match.
+Gabe apologized, stating that he was embarrassed for hurting both the team and his family’s reputation.

-In an article in Sports Illustrated All-Big 12 forward Gabe Muoneke says about Mihm staying with the the Longhorn for the 1998 season.
-“Chris made a very courageous decision to brave the storm,” If Mihm had left, Muoneke says he would have followed, and Rick Barnes might never have accepted the Longhorns coaching job”.
+In an article in Sports Illustrated, All-Big 12 forward Gabe Muoneke discusses Chris Mihm’s decision to stay with the Longhorns for the 1998 season.
+He notes, “Chris made a very courageous decision to brave the storm.”
+Muoneke also mentions that if Mihm had left, he would have followed, and this might have influenced Rick Barnes’ decision to accept the Longhorns coaching job.

-Chris Mihm 2000 All-American center and two-time first team Big 12.
+Chris Mihm was a 2000 All-American center and a two-time first-team Big 12 selection.

 Ivan Wagner is the track star who helped the basketball team improve.
 His video is below.
 He was the MVP two years in a row- 1998-1999 and 1999-2000.